8Crafter-Studios/8Crafter-Wiki/docs/andexdb/commands/parameter-types.md

 ### int

 An integer.
+(Same support range as "int32")

 ### int32

 A 32-bit integer.
+(Supports -2^31 to 2^31-1)

 ### int64

 A 64-bit integer.
+(Supports -2^63 to 2^63-1)

 ### decimal

 A decimal.
+(128 bit numbers in the form of "12.34," stored internally in base 10)

 ### float

 A float.
+(32 bit numbers in the form of "12.34," stored internally in base 2)

 ### number